Zoltu/bags-admin-client/README.md

 ##### Run `gulp serve:dist:map`
 ```
-gulp serve:dist:map to launch a server on your optimized application with mapping files
+gulp serve:dist to launch a server on your optimized application with mapping files
 ```